Rohit-Satyam/nextCov-old/README.md

 ├── sequence.fasta.fai
 └── universal_adapter.fasta
 ```
+Now clone this repository using `git clone `

 ## Running on IBEX
 Running this pipeline on IBEX is super easy since all the modules required are already installed there and you can load all necessary modules using a single liner: